moh682/Soft-Databases/notes/Neo4j/Introduction.md

+### Introduction to graph Databases - Neo4j

+**Questions that needs to be answered**
+* Why use Graph Databases
+* Pros and cons of using this kind of Databases

+Pros of graph is that you can see the data and interact with it as graph

 ## Neo4j

 Neo4j is under the category of graph databases, because it stores databases as a graph (in the mathematical sense).